 We encourage an open and transparent culture and believe in applying strong morals, high standards and ethical principles to our work.
 We therefore welcome reports of any concerns.
 This allows us to investigate and address any issues, learn lessons and improve as an organisation.

 We want everyone to have the confidence to speak up.
 This policy therefore seeks to reassure not just KTI’s staff / workers, but also others including volunteers, those at our delivery partners & contractors and young people supported through our programmes.
 If you have any concerns about KTI or its activities, we want to hear from you.
-This can be done under this policy, our Feedback and Complaints Policy or through the contact us page on our website.
+This can be done under this policy, our feedback and complaints policy or through the contact us page on our website.
 We will then deal with your concern under the most appropriate policy and procedures.

 ‘Whistleblowing’ is the reporting of suspected wrongdoing or dangers in relation to the organisation’s activities.
 For the purposes of this policy, this includes bribery, facilitation of tax evasion, fraud or other criminal activity, witnessing the mistreatment of others, health and safety risks, safeguarding incidents or concerns, damage to the environment, unethical behaviour and breach of legal or professional obligations.